gemseo/gemseo/docs/user_guide/concepts/design_space.md

 and [variable_types][gemseo.space.design.DesignSpace.variable_types]
 read it back as a string.

-Two types are available:
+Three types are available:

 - `"float"` for the continuous variables (default),
-- `"integer"` for the integer variables.
+- `"integer"` for the integer variables,
+- `"discrete"` for the discrete numeric variables.

+A discrete variable carries the list of the values it can take;
+no bound-shaped signature can express that list, so it is declared by passing a variable object to the `variable` argument of [add_variable()][gemseo.space.design.DesignSpace.add_variable].

 ### Continuous variables { #concept-continuous-variables }